TrueBlocks/trueblocks-core/src/apps/chifra/internal/state/README.md

                            One or more of [ balance | nonce | code | proxy | deployed | accttype | some | all ]
-  -c, --changes            only report a balance when it changes from one block to the next -z, --no_zero            suppress the display of zero balance accounts -l, --call string        call a smart contract with one or more solidity calls, four-byte plus parameters, or encoded call data strings
+  -c, --changes            only report a balance when it changes from one block to the next -z, --no_zero            suppress the display of zero balance accounts -l, --call string        write-only call to a smart contract with one or more solidity calls, four-byte plus parameters, or encoded call data strings
+  -s, --send string        send a transaction to a smart contract using a solidity function, a four-byte plus parameters, or an encoded call data string
   -a, --articulate         for the --call option only, articulate the retrieved data if ABIs can be found -r, --proxy_for string   for the --call option only, redirects calls to this implementation -H, --ether              specify value in ether